Borletti-Buitoni Trust

 Overview

-The Borletti-Buitoni Trust (BBT), established as UK charity 1167245, is a specialized grant-making organization dedicated to supporting outstanding young musicians in developing and sustaining international careers.
-With annual expenditure of £410,296 (2024) against income of £48,945, the Trust operates at a deficit to fulfill its mission, suggesting strong endowment backing.
-The Trust has supported over 100 emerging musicians since 2003 and has expanded its scope since 2019 to include grants to music-related organizations internationally.
-BBT's strategic approach focuses on providing tailored support through awards, fellowships, and community grants that enable musicians and organizations to pursue ambitious projects that might not receive funding elsewhere.
+The Borletti-Buitoni Trust (BBT), established as UK charity 1167245, is a specialised grant-making organisation dedicated to supporting outstanding young musicians in developing and sustaining international careers.
+With annual expenditure of £410,296 (2024) against income of £48,945, the Trust operates at a deficit to fulfil its mission, suggesting strong endowment backing.
+The Trust has made over 125 awards supporting more than 200 artists since 2003 and has expanded its scope since 2019 to include grants to music-related organisations internationally.
+BBT's strategic approach focuses on providing tailored support through awards, fellowships, and community grants that enable musicians and organisations to pursue ambitious projects that might not receive funding elsewhere.

 Funding Priorities

-- Artist Awards and Fellowships: Support for individual emerging musicians across all classical music disciplines including strings, voice, piano, wind instruments, and chamber ensembles
+- Artist Awards: Up to £30,000 for individual emerging musicians across all classical music disciplines including strings, voice, piano, wind instruments, and chamber ensembles who demonstrate exceptional quality and musicianship

-- Community Grants: Support for music-based community organizations working in music education and social impact (introduced 2019)
+- Community Grants: Support for music-based community organisations working in music education and social impact (introduced 2019)

 - Franco Buitoni Award: Special recognition award for exceptional musicians